thegworld/gtx-browser/docs/webapps/testing.md

 # [Web Apps](../README.md) - Testing

-Please read [Testing In Chromium][13] for general guidance on writing tests in chromium.
+Please read [Testing In GTx Browser][13] for general guidance on writing tests in chromium.

 The following tests are expected for writing code in this system: